M.A. Candidate in European Studies (2020)

-MA candidate in European Studies; BA in Global Security and Justice and French (2019)
+- B.A. in Global Security and Justice and French (UVA 2019)

-Hannah Litkowski will graduate in Spring 2019 with a BA in Global Security and Justice and French, and plans to write her undergraduate thesis on policy alternatives for unaccompanied migrant youth traveling through Europe.
+Hannah Litkowski graduated in Spring 2019 with a BA in Global Security and Justice and French, and wrote her undergraduate thesis on policy alternatives for unaccompanied migrant youth traveling through Europe.
 She spent Spring 2017 in Lyon, France, at Sciences Po Lyon and has interned with the US Department of State’s Population, Refugees, and Migration’s European Affairs Office as well as UNICEF’s No Lost Generation Initiative headquartered in Amman, Jordan.
 In addition to French, Hannah also studies Spanish and Arabic.
-She hopes to focus her MA studies on the European Court of Human Rights: its strengths, weaknesses, and implications for vulnerable populations.
+The title of her thesis is: "European Enough?
+The Treatment of Eastern European Migrants at the European Court of Human Rights."

-During J-Term 2018, Aurora interned and directly supported the work of Dr. Barbara Harrell-Bond at the RIghts in Exile Programme, in Oxford, England.
+Aurora Lofton was a transfer student from Northern Virginia Community College to UVA in 2015.
+She recently received her B.A in Foreign Affairs, and has transitioned into the European Studies program in fall 2017.
+In 2018, she studied abroad n Valencia, Spain, conducting research, studying, and writing her MA thesis in European Studies (under the direction of Prof. Mila Versteeg, UVA School of Law).
+During the 2018 J-Term, Aurora interned and directly supported the work of Dr. Barbara Harrell-Bond at the RIghts in Exile Programme, in Oxford, England.
 Her work included assisting refugees in their asylum claim process, compleing research on current and changing refugess policies, and helping the organization identify country-of-origin experts for Nigeria, Iran and Egypt.
 This trip was partly funded by UVA's Center for Global Inquiry and Innovation.

 Ruting (Oliver) Yan

 - B.A. in Foreign Affairs (2019)